 If you live in an area where snakes are common, chances are you may stumble across one at some point.
 Snakes, like any other pest, are usually in search of three things: food, water, and shelter.
 Oftentimes the area around our homes provides all of these things that attract snakes.

 The likelihood of a snake on your property depends on several factors, including location (north vs south), landscape (urban vs rural), a nearby water source (pond, lake, river), how well your lawn is landscaped and maintained, and how readily a food supply is available.

 When dealing with snakes, it is important to identify the type of snake you are dealing with: venomous snakes should be left to a professional to eliminate while non-venomous snakes can often be deterred with natural snake repellent techniques.
 Here are 4 ways to keep snakes out of your yard:

 1. Scare Them Off

 One of the easiest ways to scare off a snake from your yard is to use your garden hose.
-Spray with snake with a steady stream from the hose until he slithers off.
+Spray the snake with a steady stream from the hose until he slithers off.
 Consider installing a perch pole for hawks, owls, and other natural snake predators to alight on.
 Be sure to place it in an open area so the birds have a good view of your yard and the surrounding area.

 2. Repel Them Away

 You can also use vinegar to keep snakes and other pests out of your swimming pool.
 Pour white vinegar around the perimeter of the pool.
-Snakes can absorb the vinegar through their skin so they will avoid slithering over it once it’s poured on the ground.
+Snakes can absorb the vinegar through their skin, so they will avoid slithering over it once it’s poured on the ground.
 Snakes also try to avoid humans at all costs.
 Save hair from your hairbrush and scatter it around the perimeter of your property to help keep snakes away.